Kishida reelected Japan's PM in parliamentary vote | Politics

 Fumio Kishida was reelected as Japan's prime minister on Wednesday after his governing party scored a major victory in key parliamentary elections.

-The better-than-expected election results may give Kishida's government more power and time to work on campaign promises, including COVID-19 control, economic revitalisation and strengthening Japan's defense capability.
+The better-than-expected election results may give Kishida's government more power and time to work on campaign promises, including strengthening Japan's defense capability.

 Kishida's grip on power also may be strengthened by his Cabinet changes.

-Motegi voted for Kishida in the party leadership race and will replace party heavyweight Akira Amari, who resigned from the post over his unimpressive election outcome due to his past bribery scandal.
+Motegi voted for Kishida in the party leadership race and will replace party heavyweight Akira Amari, who resigned from the post over his unimpressive election performance following a bribery scandal.

+Kishida promises to create a self-reinforcing cycle of growth and improved economic distribution to raise incomes under his "new capitalism" economic policy.

-Kishida's immediate post-election task is to compile a major economic stimulus package of about 30 trillion yen ($265 billion) that includes cash payouts, to be announced next week.
+Kishida's immediate post-election task is to compile a major economic stimulus package of about 30 trillion yen (USD 265 billion) that includes cash payouts, to be announced next week.
 He also aims to pass an extra budget by the end of this year to fund the projects.

-At a government meeting Tuesday, Kishida renewed his pledge to create a positive cycle of growth-distribution by bolstering investment and income.

-Kishida is also expected to outline later this week his pandemic measures ahead of another possible surge in cases, which could affect his support ratings.
-As a former foreign minister, Kishida will continue to prioritise the Japan-U.S. security alliance and promote a vision of a "free and open Indo-Pacific" with other democracies, including Quad dialogue members the U.S., Australia and India.
+Kishida is also expected to outline his pandemic measures later this week.
+As a former foreign minister, Kishida will continue to prioritize the Japan-U.S. security alliance and promote a vision of a "free and open Indo-Pacific" with other democracies, including Quad dialogue members the U.S., Australia, and India.

 Kishida has stressed the importance of a stronger military amid worries over China's growing power and influence and North Korea's missile and nuclear threats.